Gauss-Manin Connection in Disguise: Dwork Family: Enumerative properties of -expansions

 By comparing the coefficients of $q^0$ we get that $p_0$ is a singularity of $\Ra$.
 The same for $q^1$, gives us some constrains on $t_{j,1}$.
-Therefore, some of the coefficients $t_{j,k}, \ k=0,1$ are free initial parameters of the recursion and we have to fix them by other means. \\
+Therefore, some of the coefficients $t_{j,k}$, for finite number of $j$ and $k$, are free initial parameters of the recursion and we have to fix them by other means.

-After finding the solutions, we proceed with the studying of the enumerative properties of the $q$-expansions.
-Following we state the results in the cases $n=1,2,4$.